elchericito/prive-docs/getting-started/migrating-to-prive.md

-# 📝 Migrating to Prive
+# 📝 Migrating toRecurly Commerce

 {% hint style="info" %}
 If you already have an existing subscription business but are looking to grow your revenue or increase retention, a migration is needed.
-Contact our sales team to learn more about migrating to Prive: sales@tryprive.com
+Contact our sales team to learn more about migrating toRecurly Commerce: sales@tryprive.com
 {% endhint %}

 ## Who do we migrate?